fladdict/devart-template/project_posts/_2014-02-01-Research-And-Sketch.md

-To start project, what I need to do first is research and sketch
+The first thing to do for new project is research and sketch.